cosmos/cosmos-sdk/docs/interfaces/query-lifecycle.md

 ## Synopsis

-This document describes SDK interfaces through the lifecycle of a query, from the user interface to application stores and back.
+This document describes SDK interfaces in detail through the lifecycle of a query, from the user interface to application stores and back.
 The query will be referred to as `query`.

 1. [Interfaces](#interfaces)
 2. [CLIContext](#clicontext)